pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

-by the Recordak Corporation during the planning of this project indicated that that part of the cost which is represented by the printing off of the positive copies&nbsp;{%- include pagebreak.html canvas=290 col=2 -%}&nbsp;(not including price of the film) is figured at $.04 per foot.
+by the Recordak Corporation during the planning of this project indicated that that part of the cost which is represented by the printing off of the positive copies {% include pagebreak.html canvas=290 col=2 %} (not including price of the film) is figured at $.04 per foot.

 In estimating processing costs of the long rolls of film, account must be